Stochastic optimization with decision-dependent distributions: Introduction

 \subsection{Outline of the paper}

-The outline of the rest of the paper is as follows.
 Section~\ref{sec:distrib_shift} presents two fundamental lemmas that characterize the sensitivity of the expected loss function and its gradient to arbitrary distributional shift.
 Section~\ref{sec:stoch_alg_feed_intro} formalizes the assumptions that we will use throughout the paper, in particular emphasizing Lipschitz continuity of the distributions relative to variations in the decision variables.
-Section~\ref{sec:outline_main_results} outlines the main results and previews technical contributions---formally developed in Sections~\ref{sec:prox_point_prox_grad}-\ref{sec:inexactRM},
+Section~\ref{sec:outline_main_results} outlines the main results and previews technical contributions---formally developed in Sections~\ref{sec:prox_point_prox_grad}-\ref{sec:inexactRM}.

-The main technical content appears in Sections~\ref{sec:prox_point_prox_grad}-\ref{sec:inexactRM}.
-Section~\ref{sec:prox_point_prox_grad} analyzes several conceptual algorithms (that require evaluation of the full expectation during each iteration) through two key properties: calmness with respect to distributional shift and contraction under a fixed distribution.
-Section~\ref{sec:red_online} reduces stochastic optimization problems under state-dependent distributions to the framework of online convex optimization and derives convergence rates for the projected stochastic gradient and the regularized dual averaging methods.
-Section~\ref{sec:biased_oracle} presents convergence analysis for the stochastic proximal gradient method and an accelerated variant under state-dependent distributions.
-Section~\ref{sec:MBA_algos} presents convergence analysis of stochastic model-based algorithms, including the proximal point and clipped gradient variants.
-In Section~\ref{sec:inexactRM}, we consider settings where deployment of a decision rule is much more expensive than sampling.
-We show how to modify the aforementioned algorithms so as to maintain their sample efficiency while performing only logarithmically many deployments.

 \paragraph{Notation.} Throughout, we consider a Euclidean space, denoted for simplicity as $\R^d$.
 The symbol $\langle \cdot,\cdot\rangle$ will denote the inner product in $\R^d$, while $\|x\|=\sqrt{\langle x,x\rangle}$ will denote the induced norm.
 The {\em proximal map} of any function $f\colon\R^d\to\R\cup\{\infty\}$ is defined as